StormWindStudios/LinuxNotes/README.md

 ```
 **Basic grep with more regex**

-Here are for more regex operators that make life easier.
+Here are four more regex operators that make life easier.

 * `\w` matches word components (letters)
 * `\b` matches the edge of a word (not including whitespace)